About this Track

 As well as performing in Japan and the US, he staged a sound installation at the Santa Stae church as part of the Venice Biennale in 2011.
 He has won several awards for his work as a film composer, including a Swiss Film Award for Best Film Score in 2010 and a Cinema Eye Honors award in New York in 2011, both for the soundtrack to Peter Liechti’s documentary “The Sound of Insects”.

-- Erstellungsjahr 2014
+- Year of creation 2014

-- Regie (Video) Julien Gremaud, Noémie Gygax
+- Director Julien Gremaud, Noémie Gygax

 - Tags norbert möslang

-- 20 Plays
+- 20 plays

 Credits